It's All About The Experience

 1. They Are Well-Produced With Quality Content.

-Ensuring high-quality content is the first and most crucial step to creating a viral video.
-The video should be well-produced, entertaining, and informative.
-It should also be relevant to a broad audience.
-A good test is whether you are excited to share this video with friends and family.
+High-quality content is the first element of a viral video.
+Make the video fun to watch.
+The video should likewise be relevant to a broad portion of the target audience.
+A good litmus test for whether your video has what it takes to go viral is the answer to the simple question: are you excited to share this video with friends and family?

 2. They Use Emotional Appeals.

-Another critical element of creating a viral video is to use emotional appeals.
-Videos that evoke strong emotions, such as happiness, sadness, or anger, are more likely to be shared than those that are not emotional.
-For example, Nike's # like a girl campaign evokes shame and anger simultaneously.
+Another critical element is the use of emotional appeals.
+Videos that evoke strong emotions like happiness, sadness, or anger are more likely to be shared.
+For example, Nike's # Like a Girl campaign simultaneously evokes shame and anger.

 3. They Include Unexpected Elements.

-Another way to create a viral video is to use unexpected elements.
-The "surprise" could include using humor, shock value, or suspense.
-Including these elements will pique viewers' interest and make them more likely to share the video with others.
+Another way to make a video go viral is to use the unexpected.
+The "surprise" can include humor, shock value, or suspense.
+The elements should pique viewers' interest and make them want to share the video with others.
 Each of these videos takes us by surprise, whether it is the surprise of a start-up CEO dropping bleeped-out F-Bombs or the vision of someone using a blender to liquefy baseballs!

 4. They Keep It Short.